CDLUC3/mrt-admin-sinatra/present/tagging/build.md

 ### Auto Deployment

-Merritt UI and Admin Tool will auto-deploy to ECS from the main branch
+Merritt UI and Admin Tool will auto-deploy to ECS development environments from the main branch

 ----